-We get questions related to starting solid foods from parents pretty often, and have blogged on topics such as how to start and some specific tips for infants with allergies.
-Most questions about starting solids are best answered by your little one’s health care team, since there isn’t always consensus in the medical community.
-Today we want to share an interesting study that was published recently in the Journal of the Academy of Nutrition and Dietetics that may be helpful.
+We get questions related to starting solid foods from parents pretty often, and have blogged on topics such as how to start and some specific tips for infants with food allergies.
+Your little one’s healthcare team can answer your questions about starting solids.
+They’re the best, since there isn’t always consensus in the medical community.
+They also know your little one best!

 The Article and the Study

-The authors of the study looked at data from 129 mothers of preschool children.
+The authors of the study looked at data from 129 mothers of preschool aged children.
 The focus was on how early the moms started solid foods.
 They compared this with how willing the children were later in life to try new foods and how much variety their diets had.

 What the Results Mean

-Would you change the age that you introduce solids based on the results of this study?
+Would you change the age that you introduce solids based on what we’ve shared?